Labyricorn/prompt-laboratory-kiroween/README.md

 ## 🤝 Contributing

-PromptLab is designed to be extensible and welcomes contributions:
+Prompt-Laboratory is designed to be extensible and welcomes contributions:

 1. **Fork the repository**
 2. **Create a feature branch**: `git checkout -b feature/amazing-feature`